nandoflorestan/pluserable/README.rst

 logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

+It is being refactored to support other web frameworks.

 The documentation is at http://docs.nando.audio/pluserable/latest/

-- The last version of *pluserable* that supported Python 2 was 0.2.0.
-- *pluserable* 0.5 requires Python >= 3.4.
-- *pluserable* 0.6 requires Python >= 3.5 and has (some) type annotations.
-- *pluserable* 0.7 requires Python >= 3.6 and has (more) type annotations.

 Minimal integration